ag2byte/react-todo/README.md

 ```
 npx create-react-app react-todo
 ```
-- replace the public and src folders from this repo
+- replace the public and src folders from those in this repo
 - start the application
  ```
  npm start
  ```
  ### Important points
- There is np localStorage or database use in this project, so the todos get deleted on page refresh Feel free to add features like this and create a PR.
+ There is no localStorage or database use in this project, so the todos get deleted on page refresh Feel free to add features like this and create a PR.